ldltools/ldlsat/README.md

 Note that formulas should conform with [this grammar](docs/README.md).

+# Installation on Docker

+- run `docker build -t ldltools/ldlsat .` in the top directory

 # Installation on Debian/Ubuntu
 ## Prerequisites
 - [ocaml](https://ocaml.org) (v4.05 or higher. tested with 4.07.0)